ParadoxGameConverters/ImperatorToCK3/ImperatorToCK3/Data_Files/converter_globals/ReadMe.txt

 Gawquon     - Static de jure option
-The Fallen Eagle mod - Permission to integrate their Rise of Islam mechanic TinWiz      - Testing, integration of the Rise of Islam mechanic
+The Fallen Eagle mod - Permission to integrate their Rise of Islam mechanic TinWiz      - Testing, integration of the Rise of Islam mechanic Wrench 		- Help with integration of the Rise of Islam mechanic

  - AND ALL THE OTHERS WHO GAVE THEIR INPUT ON THE FORUM AND DISCORD -